werdl/minifk/README.md

 ./minifk "$(cat my_bf_program.bf)"
 ```
 - Segfault?
 There is an error.
 Want to know where?
 Clearly you are using the wrong language!
+- It mainly works, for simple programs at least!

 ## File structure
 - `obf.c` - the obfuscated code